steintore/openhabTouchPanel/README.md

-# openhabTouchPanel
+# openhab-react-panel
-This repository is the start of my new OpenHAB smart house touch panel.
+This repository is forked from steintore/openhabTouchPanel.
+My intent is mostly personal-- I just want a versatile UI for Openhab that is friendly for all devices that doesn't look ancient.
 Technologies used so far: React.js, FontAwesome and Twitter Bootstrap

 ## installation
 - clone the repository into for example openhab/webapps/panel
 - npm install
-- start openhab locally
+- start openhab locally (make sure you have a panel.sitemap in your sitemap folder.
 - npm run dev
 - go to localhost:8080/panel